EveSeward/Assignment-3/README.md

 French_noNA$Z.Ii<- lisa.testFrench [,4]
 French_noNA$P<- lisa.testFrench [,5]
 ```
-Instead of printing out a table, we'll go back to the basic mapping template so we can visualize the results to understand what this test has done.
+This time, instead of printing out a table we'll create a map so we can visualize the results and understand what this test has done.

 ```{r MappingLocalMoransI, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap="Kelowna census dissemination areas showing LISA z-scores for median total income (left) and percentage of respondants with knowledge of french (right)."}
 #Map LISA z-scores for Income